Lake Como Gems: Tremezzo, Bellagio & Como

 Traveling to the Italian Lakes district would be incomplete without a tour of Italy’s famous Lake Como, dotted with vacation homes of celebrities (George Clooney, Richard Branson, etc.) and beautiful villages dating to 400s-100s BC.

-Our 10-day bus tour of Northern Italy with Insight Vacations stopped at Lake Garda (Italy's biggest lake) before arriving for an overnight stay in the city and province of Como on the southern-most shore of Lake Como (third largest lake in Italy).
-Como is it's own province,
+Our 10-day bus tour of Northern Italy with Insight Vacations stopped at the Grottoes of Catullus and medieval Sirmione on Lake Garda (Italy’s biggest lake) before arriving for an overnight stay in the city and province of Como on the southern-most shore of Lake Como (third largest lake in Italy).
+Como is it’s own province,

 Como is the birthplace of Roman author-philosophers Pliny the Elder and his nephew, Pliny the Younger.

 Pliny the Elder (AD 23-79) was a Roman Empire naval/army commander and friend of Emperor Vespasian*; he was also a naturalist and wrote what would today be considered the first encyclopedia, books of history, etc. Pliny the Elder died while trying to rescue people by ship during the eruption of Mount Vesuvius south of Naples, which buried Pompeii and Herculaneum.
 He kept two villas on Lake Como which he called Tragedy and Comedy, and although no confirmed remains have been found of either, they are believed to have been near the village of Bellagio.